opencv/opencv/modules/features2d/doc/object_categorization.rst

 .. highlight:: cpp

-This section describes some approaches based on local 2D features and used to categorize objects.
+This section describes approaches based on local 2D features and used to categorize objects.

 .. index:: BOWTrainer